 Germany - Spain

 International friendlies - 23 March 2018

 International friendlies – Follow the Football match between Germany and Spain live with Eurosport.
 The match starts at 19:45 on 23 March 2018.
 Our live coverage lets you follow all the key moments as they happen.

-Who will come out on top in the battle of the managers Joachim Löw or Luis Enrique?
+Who will come out on top in the battle of the managers Joachim Löw or Robert Moreno?
 Find out by following our live matchcast.

 Have your say by voting on who will win between Germany and Spain?
 Enjoy some pre-match reading with related articles about these two Enjoy some pre-match reading with related articles about these two Football teams.

 Head-to-head: see historical stats and visit our detailed profiles for Germany vs Spain.
 Get all the latest on Football: fixtures, results and tables.

 CHANCE!
 Great opportunity for Gomez to win it, capitalising on a wayward pass, but Ramos is there to make the interception at the last.
 Two minutes of added time here...